VLonghand/IsingModelPractice/Mardowns/Cnns_jullia.md

 ![](NN_yvspredy.png)

 ![](NN_error_hist.png)
-The tail to the left can be explained by random training data distribution, propably because 32 was included as an example and -32 wasn't

 ![](NN_avg_error.png)
-The same explanation follows for avg error
+The greater error at 32 is explained by 32 not being included into the training set due to random selection

 Noteworthy peculiarity
 when running